cgharford/J583-Project4/README.md

     $ nodejs index.js

-Please note that the last command may either use 'node' or 'nodejs', depending on which version you may have installed on your computer.
+Please note that the last command may either use 'node' or 'nodejs', depending on which version you have installed on your computer.

 Navigate to http://localhost:3000/ and explore the data.